dxos/wrtc/README.md

 - Install VS 2019 (not just the VS 2019 build tools from a newer VS release like 2022)
 - Install Windows 10 SDK v10.0.19041.0
-    * Use the Windows SDK installer, which includes the required Debugging Tools for Windows
+    * Use the Windows SDK installer, make sure to include the required Debugging Tools for Windows
     * (!!)
 Do not use the Visual Studio installer, if you have previously installed this SDK via Visual Studio Installer, you must first remove it and install using the Windows SDK installer instead.
+If you use this, the build will fail on requirement of Windows SDK 10.0.19041.0